ryanbates1990/dnd/Plot Points/Session5.md

 ## The Ziggurat

 Players notice a small ziggurat.
 The front of the pyramid has a staircase with an obvious entrance at the top of the pyramid.
+- A perception check (on request) of 18 a player notices a muddy footprint of a soled shoe.
 - Atop the Ziggurat is a set of doors that have been opened and mostly destroyed, revealing a room with a small altar and bits of human fingers litter the room.
 - Just beyond the alter is a set of stairs that descend into darkness.
 - The stairs descend about 20 steps before curling and landing down a narrow hallway.

 The Walls:
-- The walls are overrun by vines and dirt but when looked at closely with a light, you can see heiroglyphs that portray a bustling city, where there are clear rulers exaulting themselves above the beasts of the jungle (DM NOTE: shows their ignorance to outside human life).
+- The walls are overrun by vines and dirt but when looked at closely with a light, you can see heiroglyphs that portray a bustling city, where there are clear rulers exalting themselves above the beasts of the jungle.
+There are graphics of pits with animals and throwing in people.
+(DM NOTE: shows their ignorance to outside human life).

 ### Challenge 1:
 Trap:
-- Obvious spike trap.
+- Obvious spike trap like that in runescape.
+Holes in the wall... about a 5 foot section, covers the wall
-- D10 athletics to dodge
+- D10 athletics to dodge/jump the gap
+- If choosing to walk, cannot touch the middle tiles... must lean into a wall.
-- if failed, take 2d6 damage
+- if failed, take 2d8 piercing damage.. trap resets slowly.

 ### Challenge 2: